Drew Wolitarsky: Winnipeg Blue Bombers

 During his third season with the Blue Bombers, Wolitarsky played and started in 17 regular season games and had 33 catches for 361 yards and four touchdowns.
 He also played in both playoff games, recording five catches for 78 yards, leading to Wolitarsky playing in his first Grey Cup championship game.
 In the 107th Grey Cup, he had three catches for 40 yards as the Blue Bombers defeated the Hamilton Tiger-Cats 33-12 and Wolitarsky won his first championship.
 After that season, he signed a two-year extension to remain in Winnipeg through the 2021 season.
 However, he did not play in 2020 due to the cancellation of the 2020 CFL season.
 In 2021, Wolitarsky produced 386 yards and one touchdown on 32 receptions.
 He also played in both post-season games that year, including the 108th Grey Cup game where he had four receptions for 48 yards as he won his second Grey Cup championship.

 In 2022, Wolitarsky played in 14 regular season games where he had 36 catches for 471 yards and one touchdown.
 He also had one catch for eight yards in the 109th Grey Cup loss to the Toronto Argonauts.
 In the 2023 season, he played in all 18 regular season games where he had a career-high 47 receptions for 668 yards and six touchdowns.
 He played in his fourth Grey Cup game where he had one catch for nine yards in the 110th Grey Cup against the Montreal Alouettes.
 Wolitarsky played in just 10 games in 2024 where he had 33 catches for 403 yards and one touchdown.
 After seven seasons with the Blue Bombers, he was released on January 27, 2025.

 Hamilton Tiger-Cats

 On February 2, 2025, it was announced that the Hamilton Tiger-Cats had signed Wolitarsky.
+He played in just two games, recording no statistics, and was released in the following off-season on January 26, 2026.

+Retirement

+Wolitarsky announced his retirement from professional football on February 19, 2026, signing a one-day contract with Winnipeg to retire as a Blue Bomber.